Lucho-A/Auditing-Cybersecurity/README.md

 The main objective of the program is provide a framework with the essentials commands/tools for ensuring, by their use, a well-knowledge of the effectiveness and efficiency of the implemented controls, in order to evaluate the residual risk of an assessment.

+### BTW
+For those folks who ask me if I will release the source code: yes, I will.
+Two reasons stop me right now: in first place, I'm not fully comfortable with the code.
+I've been re-organizing it, I have a lot of ideas, etc..
+In second place (first?), I've been looking for a job since 2 years ago, I've had more than 40 interviews, and I didn't getting hire!, so, I’m not sure why I should give my work to the society for free if this shameless society is incapable to give a job to me! hhahah... anyway, as I said: take me patience, I will ;)

 ### Installation
 Download the file, and use apt-get for resolving dependencies:
 ```